vlerix/teamleader-coding-test/README.md

 ## Usage

 Submit an order to /api/discount (POST request) using raw JSON in the request body.
-Optionally, add the header 'Accept: application/json', so the respons is ALWAYS in JSON, even if fatal errors occur.
+Optionally, add the header 'Accept: application/json', so the response is ALWAYS in JSON, even if fatal errors occur.

 When a valid order is submitted, the response will be in JSON.
 It consists of:
 - the original order, modified according to the discounts (if any)